Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    14. Added guidelines for constant segment duration for timed metadata (issue #145)
    15. Added text on conversion of MPEG-2 TS to DASH timeline (issue #131)
    16. Added an informative section with example implementations (issue #147)
-   17. Added additional requirements on the formatting of DASH MPD for CMAF ingest
+   17. Added additional requirements on the formatting of DASH MPD for CMAF ingest (issue #125 )
+   18. Added additional requirements on the formatting of HTTP Live Streaming playlist (issue #148)
+   19. Deprecated streams keyword in favor of manifest + SEgmentTEmplate signals (issue #125)

 Editorial updates completed: